24HOURSMEDIA/go-imhash/README.md

 # GO-IMHASH

-Calculate perceptual image distance hash in Go.
+Library to calculate perceptual image distance hash in Go.

+See https://github.com/24HOURSMEDIA/go-imhash-cmd for a command line utility to generate images.

+Supports the fast dhash algorithm adapted from https://github.com/Tom64b/dHash

 ## Requirements